firebase/firebase-ios-sdk/SwiftPackageManager.md

 Select the version.

-Note: Prior to the 7.0.0 release, the versions are specified in a format like 6.34-spm-beta.
+Note: Prior to the 7.0.0 release, version selection is not available.
+Instead, the releases are available in branches with names like 6.34-spm-beta.

 Note: The Swift Package Manager distribution continues to be in beta even though it now supports standard Swift Package Manager versioning.